timelystream/timelystream.com/README.md

 ## Manual Deploy

-This command will push all files in `build` direcory to `timelystream/timelystream.com` repo `gh-pages` branch.
+This command will push all static content files in `build` direcory to `timelystream/timelystream.com` repo `gh-pages` branch.

+Note: Since we now use `netlify` to store static content files, So this operation is no longer necessary.

 ```
 GIT_USER=<GITHUB_USERNAME> USE_SSH=true yarn deploy